wp-graphql/wp-graphql-woocommerce/docs/content/session/1-index.md

 metaDescription: "Learn the responsibilites and capabilities of the custom session handler WooGraphQL uses."
 ---

-Typically GraphQL requests don't have an effect on the user context of the environment when a request is sent.
-This is due to user context or custom context rarely ever being necessary when querying for public data.
-However when dealing with private or personal data, your gonna wanna hide values, fields, or possibly types behind user context.
+Typically, GraphQL requests don't have an effect on the **user context of the PHP environment** when a request is sent.
+This is due to user context (or custom context) rarely ever being necessary when querying for public data.
+However, when dealing with private data, you are going to want to hide values, fields, or possibly types behind user context.

 When I refer to user context, I'm referring to changes to the environment that cause user checks like the following
 ```php